api3dao/airnode/packages/chainapi/README.md

 - Use SafeMath or equivalent

+- Implement an EndpointStorage method to go through authorizers and decide if the requester is allowed to use the endpoint (so that the node has to make a single Ethereum call)

 # Notes

 - The provider is allowed to use any of their authorized wallets while fulfilling a request.